kennylbj/concurrent-java/README.md

 |11 | [guava](./src/main/java/guava) | [guava](https://github.com/google/guava) example | utilities; collections; caches; concurrency; networking; hashing...|

 ## Motivation
-My friend is new to java concurrent programing, so i set up this project to help him to have a better knowledge about how to code in multi-thread environment.
+My friend is new to java concurrency programing, so I set up this project to help him to have a better knowledge about how to code in multi-threads environment.
+This project takes advantage of several awesome books such as ``Java Concurrency in Practice`` , ``Effective Java`` and extracts the most important concept of concurrency programing.
+What's more, it demonstrates the usage of some popular utils including ``guava`` and ``rxjava``.
+Feel free to enjoy it.

 I will continue to post updates.